raendev/guide/src/counter/updating.md

 [Earlier](./first_steps.md) we said that if an `i8` is currently `127` and you increment it again, it will _overflow_, becoming `-128`.
 Likewise, it can _underflow_ if currently `-128` and you decrement.

+This would obviously be **very bad news** if you were building your own smart-contract-based currency!

-Let's see if we can make `val` overflow!
+Let's see if we can make `val` overflow.
 And then let's see how to prevent this.

 # Method 1: mash `increment` 128 times